 Waiver participant communication.
-Communication with waiver participants who live and/or work in the affected settings will happen in two stages.
-First, SCDHHS in partnership with SCDDSN will create a pre-recorded webinar presentation that gives an overview of the process, who participants (and/or their families) can contact if they have questions about the process, and how they can provide feedback on the settings to the Review Team.
-This webinar will be posted on the SCDHHS HCBS website and linked from the SCDDSN website.
-The information to access the webinar will be sent to providers who have settings subject to state level review and will be instructed to share the presentation with the affected waiver participants.
+Initial communication with waiver participants who live and/or work in the affected settings happened in two stages.
+First, SCDHHS in partnership with SCDDSN created a pre-recorded webinar presentation that gives an overview of the process, who participants (and/or their families) can contact if they have questions about the process, and how they can provide feedback on the settings to the Review Team.
+This webinar is posted on the SCDHHS HCBS website.
+The information to access the webinar was sent to providers who have settings subject to state level review and were instructed to share the presentation with the affected waiver participants.

-Second, waiver participants who live and/or work in the affected settings will be sent letters about the process.
-The letter will explain what the process is about and that their input and feedback on their experiences in the setting where they live and/or work is key for this review.
-Waiver participants will be informed that someone will come to talk to them to get their honest feedback, and that participating in the process is not mandatory, though strongly encouraged.
-Included in the letter will be a link to the pre-recorded presentation explaining the process as well.
-Waiver participants will also be informed that if they do not wish to speak with the QIO staff member that will be on site to ask them about their experiences, they can submit any feedback they wish directly to the Review Team for consideration.
-While the onsite interviews are not announced, we anticipate those letters being sent out approximately two weeks in advance of that visit.
+Second, waiver participants who live and/or work in the affected settings were sent letters about the process.
+The letter explained what the process is about and that their input and feedback on their experiences in the setting where they live and/or work is key for this review.
+Waiver participants were informed that someone will come to talk to them to get their honest feedback, and that participating in the process is not mandatory, though strongly encouraged.
+Included in the letter was a link to the pre-recorded presentation explaining the process as well.
+Waiver participants were also informed that if they do not wish to speak with the QIO staff member that will be on site to ask them about their experiences, they can submit any feedback they wish directly to the Review Team for consideration.
+The letters were sent to affected participants in January of 2020.